DrPaulBrewer/decorated-google-drive/README.md

 Initialize googleapi's Google Drive[tm] nodejs client, decorated with some useful 3rd party extensions.

+## new in v5.4.0
+* path traversal now uses search option 'recent' and will find the most recent file
+* it is better behaved in the case of multiple files with the same name
+* issues can arise if a user creates a file with the same name as an existing app folder

 ## new in v5.3.0
 * tested against googleapis@47.0.0